BIGJRA/BIGJRA.github.io/rejuv.md

 ## Xen Battleship

-We’ll wake up on the ship with Adam.
+We'll wake up on the ship with Adam.

 Relationship Point Choices:
 - ...
 (Neutral)